CAN bus: CANopen Lift

 The CANopen Special Interest Group (SIG) "Lift Control", which was founded in 2001, develops the CANopen application profile CiA 417 for lift control systems.
 It works on extending the features, improves technical content and ensures that the current legal standards for lift control systems are met.
 The first version of CiA 417 was published (available for CiA members) in summer 2003, version 2.0 in February 2010, version 2.1.0 in July 2012, version 2.2.0 in December 2015, and version 2.3.1 in February 2020.

 Jörg Hellmich (ELFIN GmbH) is the chairman of this SIG and manages a wiki of the CANopen lift community with content about CANopen lift.

-DBC (CAN Database Files)
+DBC (CAN database files)

 CAN DBC files are standardized ASCII files used to define messages sent over a CAN bus.
 They define the format and purpose of each type of message, including the message IDs, signal names, scaling, offsets, and data types, and provide an interoperable aid to developing CAN bus applications.

 Security

-Technical vulnerabilities

-The CAN protocol does not include encryption, authentication, or access control mechanisms, leaving it susceptible to multiple attack vectors: